Inlic/keepr/Readme.md

 - [Figma Document](https://www.figma.com/file/Uui3335TxIEXWzgp4xrX9r/Keepr?node-id=0%3A1)
 - [Figma Prototype](https://www.figma.com/proto/Uui3335TxIEXWzgp4xrX9r/Keepr?node-id=1%3A53&scaling=min-zoom)

+# Requirements and How I Approached Them

+- Visitors can see all `keep`s (login not required)
+	- I accomplished this with a basic get request.
+- `Keep` cards are displayed in accordance to mock
+	- A `keep` card includes image, title, creator avatar
+		- I utilized bootstrap to achieve styling goals while adhering to the required mockup.
+	- Clicking on the creator avatar navigates to the creators profile page *(stop propagate)*
+		- Vue's @click.stop allowed me to pass a command without triggering the router linked keep tile.
+- Cards follow a mansonry layout *(bootstrap card columns OR masonry)*
+	- I used bootstrap card-columns here, but needed to implement additional css to prevent issues on mobile display
+- Clicking on a `keep` card opens the `keep` in a modal which adheres to mock
+		- Understanding modals was a challenging process since I had not used them in prior projects, but I was able to figure out that it was similar to other Vue Components and it could be referenced where necessary.
+	- Keep Count
+	- View Count
+	- Keep Description
+	- Keep Title
+	- Keep Creator name and avatar
+	- Keep Image
+	- Add to vault functionality
+		- This action created a vaultkeep object in the server which saved the relationship between the keep and the vault
+- All users have a public profile page
+- The profile page adheres to mock:
+		- In my initial architecture the profile page would bring up the details of the user that was logged in, so figuring out how to dynamically adjust the profile page when a new user was called was a difficult process.
+I eventually created a data object for the user was logged in along with a searched user in order to make sure the correct page was being displayed.
+	- **Public** vaults
+	- **Private** vaults if it is their own page
+	- Keeps created by that user
+	- Total `keep`s count
+	- Total public `vault`s count
+	- The users name and avatar
+- Each `vault` has its own route where users can view all of the `keeps` in the vault
+	- I utilized a get by id for vaults here
+- On the `vault` page, if the `vault` is private and not the active users the request fails
+	- I put in authentication checks on the back end to prevent this behavior.
+- From the `vault` page if the user is the creator they can remove `keep`s from the `vault`
+	- This is also another server check on the back end.
+- Anytime a `keep` is `kept in a vault` the keep count is incremented
+	- This was easy to do, but hard to make the data update dynamically.
+Due to my architecture I had to refresh the active object as well as the object within the list in the state.
+- Users can Register, login and automatically authenticated on refresh
+- Create and Delete Keeps
+	- Simple Post and Deletes, but with form modals.
+- Create and Delete Vaults
+	- Simple Post and Deletes, but with form modals.
+- Users can only Delete **things they created**
+	- I had to put user checks on the backend to make sure this behavior worked.
+- All deletes require confirmation
+	- I utilized the sweetalert2 package here to create some stylized custom confirmation modals.
+- Add `keeps` to `vault`s
+	- Similar to above I added confirmation toasts with the sweetalert2 package for a better user experience.
+- Remove `keeps` from `vault`s
+- All API Tests pass
+	- I wrote my back end first to pass these tests, but ran into some issues after I built out the front end since some of the tests began to fail.
+After walking through each step of the process of creating a vaultkeep object, I realized that I had changed the data type that I was sending back in the server.

+---
 ### BONUS Ideas - Sharing the fun

 - `Keep`s should be tagged, allowing users find keeps by tag